PedrinhowVieira/golang-backend-challenge/README.md

 ## The web server

-The wer server is started at the root of the project where the `main.go` file is located, with:
+The web server is started at the root of the project where the `main.go` file is located, with:
 ```
 go run .
 ```